NVIDIA/cloud-native-stack/playbooks/Ubuntu_Server_v1.2.md

 ## Prerequisites

-- NGC-Ready Server
+- You have a NGC-Ready for Edge Server.
-- Ubuntu 18.04.3 LTS installed
+- You have Ubuntu Server 18.04.3 LTS installed.
-- Internet connectivity
+- You will perform a clean install.
+- The server has internet connectivity.

 To determine if your system is NGC-Ready for Edge Servers, please review the list of validated systems on the NGC-Ready Systems documentation page: https://docs.nvidia.com/ngc/ngc-ready-systems/index.html